 One of the specific details of the jerk is the grip width: the practice shows that it can vary from fairly narrow (slightly wider than the shoulder width) to extremely wide - almost a snatch grip.

 Interesting fact: most of the modern athletes call a jerk performed with a wide grip Colombian style.
 When, in fact, Bulgarian weightlifters demonstrated this method for the first time in competitions as early as the 80s.
 Of course, everybody started talking about the "Bulgarian grip" then.
 But time passed and a whole galaxy of Bulgarian coaches went to work in Latin America, where they brought up a new generation of weightlifters, who successfully began to use this Bulgarian peculiarity.

 Let's try to understand the features of these positions.
 In the textbook on weightlifting there is no clear definition of the jerk grip width as there is for a snatch, for example, where it is fundamentally important.
 Most often we hear a basic recommendation - the grip must be “slightly wider than shoulder width”, otherwise our wrists will simply lay uncomfortably on the shoulders.
 Too narrow grip creates the risk of a round and relaxed back, I think no need to continue …

-Nowadays, most athletes, especially in CrossFit, use this jerk style.
+Nowadays, most athletes, especially in functional training, use this jerk style.
 Indeed, this position gives a number of biomechanical advantages:

 - Well-directed effort.
 When pushing the bar upwards with one´s legs, the arms work in the same direction, which makes it possible to apply more force to the barbell.